 Judy: (to defendant) Listen to me!
 I'm older, smarter; if you live to be a hundred and twenty, you're not going to be as smart as I am in one finger.
 You may weigh more, but you won't be smarter than I am in one finger.

-Sure, the defendant didn't have to pay it (the production team does from a $5,000 "pot", with whatever remains being divided between the participants; if the ruling's for the maximum amount, the loser gets nothing), there's a consequence even she did get money: the loss of dignity.
-Having the nation watch you on TV after Judge Judy finds out you did something nasty like screw someone out of casino winnings they won fairly (for example) will wreak havoc on your personal life when your family and friends and everyone you care about find out.
+- Sure, the defendant didn't have to pay it (the production team does from a $5,000 "pot", with whatever remains being divided between the participants; if the ruling's for the maximum amount, the loser gets nothing), there's a consequence even she did get money: the loss of dignity.
+Having millions of people watch you on TV after Judge Judy finds out you did something nasty like screw someone out of casino winnings they won fairly (for example) will wreak havoc on your personal life when your family and friends and everyone you care about find out.

-2013?: In this case, a plaintiff and her son sued the defendant for damage to the plaintiff's car caused when the defendant's daughter crashed it.
+- 2013?: In this case, a plaintiff and her son sued the defendant for damage to the plaintiff's car caused when the defendant's daughter crashed it.
 The defendant's daughter was killed in the crash and her mother was visibly devastated, sobbing openly in court.
 The defendant countersued for her daughter's loss of life.
-During the cross-examination, it was revealed that the plaintiff always left her keys in her car and even allowed her son, who didn't have a license yet, to drive it on their property.
+During the cross-examination, it was revealed that the plaintiff always left her keys in her car and even allowed her son, who didn't have a license yet and was 14, to drive it on their property.